ScilifelabDataCentre/DbShare/README.md

 - Edit a row.
 - Delete a row.
 - Insert rows in a table by uploading a CSV file.
-- Update rows in a table by uploading a CSV file. *TODO*
+- Update rows in a table by uploading a CSV file.
 - Clone a table.
 - Delete a table.
 - Download a table as CSV file.
 - Fetch data in CSV or JSON format.
 - List the visualizations based on a table.
-- Add a column to a table. *TODO*
-- Define a foreign key. *TODO*

 ## Queries